cs61/cs61-lectures/datarep3/README.md

 `./struct*` programs.
 Which `./array*` programs match which `./struct*` programs?
 Can you develop a theory of why?

 3\.
-If you run one of programs multiple times, which parts of the output change, if any?
+If you run a program multiple times, which parts of its output change, if any?

 4\.
 How does the size of a collection relate to the sizes of its components?
 Develop a hypothesis, if you can.